 Group mobility of school pupils (2 to 30 days, at least two pupils per group) Short-term learning mobility of pupils (10 to 29 days) Long-term learning mobility of pupils (30 to 365 days) In addition to physical mobility, all pupil mobility activities can be blended with virtual activities.
 The minimum and maximum durations specified above apply to the physical mobility component.
 Group mobility of school pupils: a group of pupils from the sending school can spend time learning together with their peers in another country.
 Teachers or other qualified education staff from the sending school must accompany the pupils for the entire duration of the activity and guide the learning process.
-If needed, other adults may also act as accompanying persons to support the accompanying teachers61.
+If needed, other adults may also act as accompanying persons to support the accompanying teachers.
 Short-term learning mobility of school pupils: pupils can spend a period abroad to study at a partner school or perform a traineeship at another relevant organisation abroad.
 An individual learning programme must be defined for each participant.
 For participants with fewer opportunities, mobility can be organised with a minimum duration of 2 days, if justified.
 Long-term learning mobility of school pupils: pupils can spend a period abroad to study at a partner school or perform a traineeship at another relevant organisation abroad.
 An individual learning programme must be defined for each participant.
-An obligatory pre-departure training learning programme must be defined for each participant.
 An obligatory pre-departure training must be provided to all participants and increased funding support will be made available for organisational and linguistic support.
-Participating pupils must be enrolled in an education programme at the sending school 62 .
+Participating pupils must be enrolled in an education programme at the sending school .
 Activities must take place abroad, in an EU Member State or in a third country associated to the Programme.

-61 In all cases, sending and hosting schools remain responsible for ensuring the full respect of applicable rules and laws in sending and hosting countries.

-62 The definition of eligible education programmes in each EU Member State or third country associated to the Programme will be defined by the competent National Authority and published on the website of the relevant National Agency.
+&lt;sup>62 In all cases, sending and hosting schools remain responsible for ensuring the full respect of applicable rules and laws in sending and hosting countries.
+The definition of eligible education programmes in each EU Member State or third country associated to the Programme will be defined by the competent National Authority and published on the website of the relevant National Agency.